BorgwardtLab/DeepEST/README.md

 ![Species](https://github.com/BorgwardtLab/DeepEST/assets/56036317/7a24e712-8b1d-41c1-8990-a1272a8094a2)

 ### Expression and location data
+As expression-location data, we use previously reported [PATHOgenex dataset](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE152295), which contains both the genomic location information and the gene expression levels of 105,088 genes in 32 clinically relevant-human bacterial pathogens under 11 in vivo mimicking stress conditions and unexposed control.
+Specifically, as input features for our model, we consider the log-fold change values derived from the differential expression analysis of these 11 stress conditions in comparison to the control.

 ### Protein structures
+We use protein structures downloaded from the [AlphaFold database](https://alphafold.ebi.ac.uk/).

 ### GO terms annotations
-GO annotations are retrieved from the [UniProt database](https://www.uniprot.org/) (accessed on July 12, 2023) using the RefSeq protein identifier of every known protein and the taxonomic reference code of a given pathogen's strain at hand.
+GO annotations are retrieved from the [UniProt database](https://www.uniprot.org/) (accessed on July 12, 2023) using the RefSeq protein identifier of every known protein and the taxonomic reference code of a given pathogen's strain.
-To retrieve a particular GO term's children or ancestors we use the GO ontology released on October 7, 2022.
+To retrieve a particular GO term's children or ancestors we use the [GO ontology](https://geneontology.org/docs/download-ontology/) released on October 7, 2022.

 ## Contacts